dbxone/tech-doc/dbxchain.md

-# DBX-CORE
+# DBXChain

-.DBX-Core is the DBX blockchain implementation and command-line interface.
-Current binary version of the DBX-Core software for ubuntu 16.04 LTS, see [here](https://github.com/dbxone/dbxchain/releases).Visit [dbx.io](https://www.dbx.io/) to learn about DBX.
+.DBXChain is the DBX blockchain implementation and command-line interface.
+Current binary version of the DBXChain software for ubuntu 16.04 LTS, see [here](https://github.com/dbxone/dbxchain/releases).Visit [dbx.io](https://www.dbx.io/) to learn about DBX.

 #